 “No matter how long you take, you can’t be prepared for something like this”: After six years and one pandemic, Matty Matheson’s Prime Seafood Palace is finally open

 The main concept hasn’t really changed from day one.
 It’s a steakhouse.
 Steakhouses, to me, are top-tier restaurants around the world.
 They never fail.
 Even if they’re shit, you still love them.
 I knew from the start that I wanted a space within a space.
-On Instagram, I saw a church in South Korea that’s a concrete brutalist building on the outside with no windows, but on the inside, it’s this wooden cathedral where all the illumination comes from a skylight.
+On Instagram, I saw a church in South Korea that’s a windowless concrete brutalist building on the outside, but on the inside, it’s this wooden cathedral where all the illumination comes from a skylight.
 I thought it was beautiful and really profound.

 Coulson: I came on board in 2017.
-At that point, I was 33 and travelling after a decade of working in kitchens and not taking any time for myself.
+At that point, I was 33 and had spent a decade of working in kitchens and not taking any time for myself.
 I wanted to go see the world.
-I travelled through Southeast Asia for six months, and eventually landed in Australia, where my brother lives, ready to work again.
-I saw that Matty happened to be in Australia, too, so I sent him a message.
-We had met once, but didn’t run in the same circles or anything.
+I travelled through Southeast Asia for six months and eventually landed in Australia, where my brother lives, ready to work again.
+I saw that Matty happened to be in Australia too, so I sent him a message.
+We had met once but didn’t run in the same circles or anything.
 Matty got me in the door at some amazing restaurants in Australia: Saint Peter, Bray, Ester.
-The two of us sat down and had coffee one day, and Matty said “Listen, I’m doing something special.
+The two of us sat down and had coffee one day, and Matty said, “Listen, I’m doing something special.
 Maybe it’s in a year.”

 Matty: Maybe it’s in six years.